Elias153/MattermostExport/README.md

   login_id: "<your_username>"
   password: "<your_password>"
 ```
+ps: do not forget the `https://` in front of your URL !

 connection.yaml is needed configuration for connection to the mattermost server for subsequent api requests for export of attachments

+requirements.txt should also contain `python-magic-bin` (Windows) or `python-magic` (Linux) depending on your OS.

 ## Important